 Final thoughts and loose ends.

-Key points– summarised at the end of each section, common questions to guide the patient, colour pictures, diagrams, tables, figures, footnotes and tips all with easy to use links (e-book hyperlinked).
+Key points– summarised at the end of each section, common questions to guide the patient, colour pictures, diagrams, tables, figures, footnotes and tips all with easy to use links (eBook).

 “I think this is a novel and brilliant piece of work.
 I worked through some of your experiences with the team at Ilkeston… the consent chapter was exceptional.”
-Dr Tim Kilmartin (consultant)
+Dr Tim Kilmartin (consultant & former Dean of Faculty of Surgery, College of Podiatry)

 “…I think that your book should become a “MUST HAVE” for everyone interested in Morton’s Neuroma – patients and clinicians alike.”Dr Marius Vintila